pnp/pnpcore/docs/articles/contributor/extending the model - SharePoint REST.md

 The property level decoration is done using the `SharePointProperty` and `KeyProperty` attributes.
 Each model instance does require to have a override of the `Key` property and that `Key` property **must** be decorated with the `KeyProperty` attribute, which specifies the actual fields in the model that must be selected as key.
 The key is for example used to ensure there are no duplicate model class instances in a single collection.

 Whereas the `KeyProperty` attribute is always there once in each model class, the usage of the `SharePointProperty` attribute is only needed whenever it makes sense.
 For most properties you do not need to set this attribute, it's only required for special cases.
-Since the properties are defined in the generated model class (e.g. List.gen.cs) the decoration via attributes needs to happen in this class as well.

 ```csharp
 // Configure the SharePoint REST field used to populate this model property